Amantia: History

 The city was built around 450 BC on the site of a proto-urban settlement.
 Already from the beginning it had a fortified acropolis that was surrounded by a 2.1 km long wall, with also a lower town.
 The original walls made of irregularly slammed limestone were renewed in the 4th century with isodomic ashlar layers.
 By the 4th century or later, the indigenous site became a town very much organised on a Greek model, acquiring the trappings of a Hellenistic city.
-It has been suggested that in terms of fortifications, masonry and general architecture, language and religion Amantia shares the same features as the rest of the settlement of the Greek world of that time.
+It has been suggested that in terms of fortifications, masonry and general architecture, language and religion Amantia shares the same features as the rest of the settlements of the Greek world of that time.
 But it has been also assumed that like other Illyrian cities Amantia, was not a polis of the Greek type.
+Amantia was among the main cities and tribal centres of Epirus during the Hellenistic period.

+At the second half of the 4th century Amantia received sacred theoroi ambassadors from Argos, southern Greece, indicator that the locals were treated as Greek.
+By the 3rd century BC, the town was strengthened economically and minted its own coins.
+In 230 BC Amantia joined the Koinon of the Epirotes.
 The fact that Amantia received theoroi from Delphi during the early 2nd century BC, indicates that it was listed among the Greek cities in the area north of the Acroceraunian mountains.
-By the 3rd century BC, the town was strengthened economically and minted its own coins.

-Following the Roman annexation of the region, the city became part of the Roman province of Macedonia and then Epirus Novus.
+In 168 BC during the 3rd Illyrian-Roman War Amantia supported the Roman side.
+In the middle of the 2nd century BC Amantia was found in alliance with Apollonia, most probably as part of a united pro-Roman policy against various Illyrian states.
+Following the Roman annexation of the region (148 BC), the city became part of the Roman province of Macedonia and then Epirus Novus.
 Throughout the Roman period, Amantia was a civitas libera.
 Amantia was among the thriving settlements of Epirus during the last two centuries B.C.

 Eulalius, one of the Eastern bishops at the Council of Sardica who refused to recognize its right to revoke the condemnation of Athanasius of Alexandria and withdrew in a body to Philippopolis, was probably bishop of this town, but some think he was bishop of Amasea.
-During the early 4rth century a basilica was erected.
+During the early 4th century a basilica was erected.
 No longer a residential bishopric, Amantia is today listed by the Catholic Church as a titular see.